Beersheba: Urban development in the 21st century

 In 2017, a new urban building plan was approved for the city, designed to raise the city's population to 340,000 by 2030.
 Under the plan, 13,000 more housing units will be built, along with industrial and business developments occupying a total of four million square meters.
 A second public hospital is also planned.
-Planning for a light rail system also began.
+Planning for the Beersheba Light Rail also began.
 In 2019, the construction of a new public hospital, which will be named after Shimon Peres, was approved.
 The hospital will be a 345 acre complex that will feature 1,900 beds, commerce, hotel, alternative medicine, and paramedical services, and research centers, with the possibility of apartment units for medical faculty employees, students, and senior housing.
 It will be linked to the rest of the city by a light rail system.

+In 2021, an outline plan was approved for the construction of 34,000 housing units in the city to increase the population to 400,000, as well as the construction of 4 million square meters of office and commercial space, 3 million square meters of industrial space, 2.7 million square meters of space in public buildings, and 370,000 square meters of space for the tourism industry.
+One of the primary goals of the plan is to boost connections between neighborhoods through a continuous network of streets which will be shaded and give preference to public transport and pedestrians.
+Under the plan, construction in the city center will be boosted and Rager Boulevard, which the plan identifies as the city's main avenue, will be turned from a multi-lane road into an urban avenue with expanded residential construction alongside it.